slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

 title: Tail Recursive Functions
 ---

 This is a back to basic post motivated by some comments I've recently read on-line about recursive functions and the tail recursion optimization.
+Tail recursion is a special case of recursive functions, for which efficient optimizations exist, but optimizations are no magic and you need to know when a function is tail recursive and how you can write one.

-Before explaining this notion of optimization, let's see what is a tail recursive function.
+But, before explaining this form of optimization, let's see what is a tail recursive function.

 ## There and Back Again